-3. Get the liquid mixture out of the freezer and pour into the flour mixture all at once.
-Stir with a wooden spoon until everything is just moistened.
-The dough will be very crumbly, this is the way it should be.
-Turn the mixture out onto the counter and push the pile together with your hands.
+- Turn the mixture out onto the counter and make a pile with your hands.
 It should stick together fairly well.
 Knead it just a couple of times until everything is together.
 Don’t knead it too much or the dough will get too sticky.

-4. Pat the dough out into a rough circle, 3/4 to 1 inch thick.
+- Pat the dough out into a rough circle, 3/4 to 1 inch thick.
 Cut it like a pie into 8 pieces.
 Place pieces on the baking sheet so that they are not touching.
 Bake scones for about 15 minutes at 425 degrees.
-They should be light brown on the bottom, the tops will darken as they cool.
+They should be light brown on the bottom when done.

 Icing: For ginger molasses icing, stir together 1 T. molasses, 1-2 T. milk, and 1/4 – 1/2 t. ground ginger (to taste).
 Adjust the amount of sugar or milk to make the icing the consistency you want.
 It should be pretty thick.
 For cinnamon icing, mix together 1 C. powdered sugar, 2 T. milk, 1/4 – 1/2 t. cinnamon (to taste).
 Again, adjust amounts to change consistency.
 Icing can be brushed on or drizzled.